kennethmleo/Physics-215/Julia installation and exploration.md

     0.983532   0.835199   0.790692  0.726318       0.298218   0.152681  0.930122    0.0252579
     0.494333   0.988566   0.198158  0.665558       0.100271   0.180174  0.23059     0.53653

 Another cool thing about Julia is you can actually write symbols as variables.
-For example when you type ```\delta``` and press tab, you will get the symbol for the delta variable $\delta$
+For example when you type ```\delta``` and press tab, you will get the symbol for the delta variable.

 ### Help mode
 Help mode can be triggered by typing ```?```.
 This will change ```julia>``` to ```help>```.
 Help mode basically gives the documentation of a certain function or anything that you write after the question mark.
 For example, if we want to find out more about the exponential function, we just type ```? exp```